 The Monarchs finished the season strong, winning seven of its last 10 games.
 ODU swept three-game series from NCAA tournament participant William & Mary and the road series at James Madison.
 Team MVP Ben Verlander was a semifinalist for the Gregg Olson award and two Monarchs were selected in the 2013 MLB draft.

-Prior to coming to ODU, Finwood guided Western Kentucky for six years as head coach and was named the 2009 Sun Belt Conference Coach of the Year, begins his second season at the helm of the Monarch program.
+Prior to coming to ODU, Finwood guided Western Kentucky for six years as head coach and was named the 2009 Sun Belt Conference Coach of the Year.

 In six seasons, the Hilltoppers witnessed unprecedented success under Finwood, a Hampton, Va.
 (Hampton High) native.
-Magical postseason runs in 2008 and 2009, both in the Sun Belt and NCAA Tournaments, highlighted the Finwood era, as he compiled a 190-154 record at the Bowling Green, KY. school.
-His 2009 squad reached the Regional final in Oxford, MS.
+Magical postseason runs in 2008 and 2009, both in the Sun Belt and NCAA Tournaments, highlighted the Finwood era, as he compiled a 190-154 record at the Bowling Green, Ky. school.
+His 2009 squad reached the regional final in Oxford, Miss.

 Finwood-coached squads pride themselves on defense and his 2009 team was no exception, finishing third in the nation in fielding percentage (.979).
 WKU's fielding percentage was nine percentage-points higher than the next-closest conference foe, and the Hilltoppers made 17 fewer errors than second-place Troy.
 The 2011 squad had a .976 fielding percentage which tied them for first in the Sun Belt and 15th nationally.
 The 2008 squad also had a .976 fielding percentage which tied them for first in the Sun Belt.